-IT IS FURTHER ORDERED that Sam Matalone and April West shall attend First Thursday Income Eligibility Training and HTC Compliance Training offered by TDHCA or the Texas Apartment Association, and submit completion certificates on or before June 21, 2017.
+IT IS FURTHER ORDERED that the property manager and his or her supervisor must attend First Thursday Income Eligibility Training offered by TDHCA and submit a completion certificate to the Agency on or before August 28, 2017.

-IT IS FURTHER ORDERED that Respondent shall fully correct the file monitoring violations as indicated in the attachments and submit full documentation of the corrections to TDHCA on or before June 21, 2017.
+IT IS FURTHER ORDERED that Respondent shall fully correct the file monitoring violations as indicated in the attachments and submit full documentation of the corrections to TDHCA on or before August 28, 2017.

-IT IS FURTHER ORDERED that if Respondent timely and fully complies with the terms and conditions of this Agreed Final Order, correcting all violations as required, the satisfactory performance under this order will be accepted in lieu of the assessed administrative penalty and the full amount of the administrative penalty will be deferred and forgiven.
+IT IS FURTHER ORDERED that if Respondent timely and fully complies with the terms and conditions of this Agreed Final Order, correcting all violations as required, the satisfactory performance under this order will be accepted in lieu of the assessed administrative penalty and the full amount of the administrative penalty of \$1,000 will be deferred and forgiven.